zSnout/story.py/README.md

-# Math.zSnout.com
+# Sitemap
 This is a list of all the pages on this site.
 If you have a request for a new page, please [start an issue in this site's GitHub repository](https://zsnout.com/l/github-issue-v1).
+You can also view the original version of this site, published on Google Sites, at [this link](https://sites.google.com/view/mathissocool/).

 ## You Recently Visited...